solidi/writing/81-the-man-who-made-magic.md

 Others in the crowd took their scraps, including the cameraman from the local TV station, who took metal in his leg.
 His camera protected his life and was damaged, but it remained operable, and he kept filming.

-But our man from the toy company was most horribly injured, taking a large piece of metal into his abdomen.
+But our man from the toy company was most horribly injured, taking a large piece of metal into his abdomen and blowing through his back.
 He was bleeding heavily.
 Then, a newspaper reporter and the scientist rushed to the man, as the images of complete disbelief paralyzed the inventor and investor.

 It was already over for them.